can-git/ARI5004Project/README.md

 # Deep Learning Networks Comparison of Histologic Patterns on Resected Lung Adenocarcinoma Slides

 This repository contains the code for the project article prepared for the ARI5004 (Deep Learning) course at Bahçeşehir University.
+!
+Before using the project, please read the problems section first.

 NeurIPS styled report: [Deep Learning Networks Comparison of Histologic Patterns on Resected Lung Adenocarcinoma Slides](https://drive.google.com/file/d/1aE8Vi3HnBVBwzreEH-uyyYbEczZrkOeL/view?usp=sharing).